 Pointing Brick slips & brick tiles

-In this 2 minute clip the PointMaster is being used to infill a half-metre-square brick tile panel, which was built to demonstrate the tool at trade shows.
+Here the PointMaster is being used to infill a half-metre-square brick tile panel, which was built to demonstrate the tool at trade shows.
 You can clearly see how fast and accurate it is to use.
 The mortar is a hand mixed, 3:1 regular soft building sand and cement mortar mix, with the correct measure of plasticiser added (following the manufacturer's measures).
 Nothing else - This is a regular mortar mix.

 Also note on the video how quick the tool is to re-load once empty.
 It takes just seconds!
 Always remember to shake out the residual plug left inside the chamber and stir the mix to revive before loading.